 Buses and the notorious sleeper bus are an extremely cheap and convenient way to travel Vietnam.
 You sacrifice comfort for getting on, falling asleep and waking up right in town at your next destination.
 Sapa, Halong Bay, Phong Nha and Hoi An can all be reached by bus.

-- Hanoi to Halong Bay Transport Options
+- How To Get From Hanoi to Halong Bay: The Ultimate Transport Guide

-- Vietnam Sleeper Bus: Adventure or Peril?
+- Vietnam Sleeper Bus: Adventure or Peril & Should You Risk It?

 9. Hope for the Best But Prepare for the Worst